dr-mushtaq/Academic-writing/Research Paper/Results and Discussion.md

 Presentation and interpretation of the findings obtained from your research.
 The results section presents the findings obtained from your study.
 This section aims to present the key results you produced in due course of your research.
 This section presents the results of the study but does not attempt to interpret their meaning.

-# Key traits of a Good Results
+# Key traits of a Good Results Section

 Here are some guidelines for presenting results:
 - As with the method section, the trick to writing a good result section is knowing what information to include or exclude.